 Doing well in tests will help you get selected for future tests

 We hope this shines a little light on how the application and selection process works for our tests.
-Just remember, the two most important aspects of qualifying for a beta test are fitting the requirements and displaying enthusiasm for the test.
-Without those, you won’t be accepted into any beta test!
+Just remember, the two most important aspects of qualifying for a test are fitting the requirements and displaying enthusiasm for the test.
+Without those, you won’t be accepted into any of our exclusive opportunities!